Build and run an etcd cluster

 ALLOW_NONE_AUTHENTICATION: "yes"

-Lines 7-8 - It’s best practice to use the same name for the container_name and hostname when testing with Antithesis.
+• Lines 4-5: It’s best practice to use the same name for the container_name and hostname when testing with Antithesis.

-Line 10 - Sets the name for the member node within the cluster.
+• Line 7: Sets the name for the member node within the cluster.
 This name is used to identify member nodes in the cluster and is referenced in ETCD_INITIAL_CLUSTER.

-Line 11 - Sets the list of URLs the member node advertises to the rest of the cluster while bootstrapping.
+• Line 8: Sets the list of URLs the member node advertises to the rest of the cluster while bootstrapping.
 It’s referenced in ETCD_INITIAL_CLUSTER.

-Line 18 - Allows users to connect to a etcd node without a password.
+• Line 15: Allows users to connect to a etcd node without a password.

-3. Start the cluster
+Start the cluster locally

 Since there’s no internet access inside the Antithesis environment, when testing your setup locally, you should test it without internet access.
-On linux machines, you can enter a network namespace and then run docker-compose up.
-Or you can simply disconnect from the internet.
+On Linux machines, you can create a network namespace (for example, with unshare -n).
+From your config directory, run:

-$ unshare -n
+unshare -n

-[2] $ docker-compose up
+docker-compose up

+You’ll see a lot of logs from the cluster nodes.
 In a new terminal window, run:

-$ docker ps
+docker ps

+This command checks whether the Docker containers are running.
 It should list the three nodes, etcd0, etcd1, and etcd2 with an Up status.

 Another way to check the cluster’s health is to ask a node to list the members of the cluster.
 Run:

-$ docker exec etcd0 etcdctl member list
+docker exec etcd0 etcdctl member list

 You should see the three nodes in the member list.
-You can run this command on other nodes as well by replacing the etcd0.
+You can run this command on other nodes as well by replacing etcd0.

-4. Add a ready signal
+Add a ready signal

 When you run your etcd cluster in the Antithesis environment, Antithesis needs a way to know that the cluster is running and healthy before starting to test.